SANUSq Botanique: Turmeric (Curcuma longa L) in vegetable capsules - 400 mg x 90

 Contains: (per capsule) 400 mg organically grown Turmeric with Black pepper + Ginger in vegetable capsules

-Suggested dosage: We suggest 3 capsules per day
+Suggested daily dosage: We suggest 3 capsules per day

 Storage: Refrigerate after opening, and use within 60 days